-Course - I
+Paper - I

-Design of Experiment
+Design of Experiments

-Introduction to design of experiments, Principle of design of experiments, Completely ranomized design, Ranomize block design, Latin square design.
-Missing plot technique - general theory and applications, efficiency of design.
+Introduction to design of experiments, Principle of design of experiments, completely randomized design, Randomized block design, Latin square design.
+Missing plot technique - general theory and applications, efficiency of a design.

 Graeco Latin Square design, Cross-over designs, Analysis of covariance: Applications to standard designs with one concomitant variable, Testing the homogeneity of a group of regression coefficients.
 Split plot and split block experiments, efficiency of whole plot and sub plot treatments, merits and demerits of split plot experiments in comparison to factorial experiments.